 Once you install the feeds into your desktop version of iCal and refresh your calendar (View > Refresh Calendars), all of your devices will share those feeds.
 It’s an easy way to keep your iPhone, iPad, and Desktop calendars in sync.

 A few other notes about syncing your Calendar:

 - Are you having trouble syncing your calendar to your devices?
-This article will show you how to update your settings to see your Google calendar not only on your desktop, but across your devices.
+Learn more about how to update your settings to see your Google calendar not only on your desktop, but across your devices.

 - To sync your Google Calendar Events to your Apple Calendar, you will also have to update your settings.
-Follow this link to learn how!
+Learn more about how to update those settings.